 All use of funds is monitored for best value by the leadership team and Governing Board.
 Outcomes, pupil progress and attainment are tracked and monitored closely to ensure impact in a variety of ways such as: data analysis, learning walks, pupil discussions, discussions with parents, case studies, observations, book looks and any other specific ways as determined by the initiative.

-This enables school leaders to evaluate the effectiveness of provision and adapt or enhance as necessary.
+We also have twice-yearly external pupil premium reviews from the ATLP to further challenge and support school leadership.
+All this enables school leaders to evaluate the effectiveness of provision and adapt or enhance as necessary.